Certora/Documentation/docs/prover/checking/sanity.md

 1. Implication hypothesis: `assert(!p)`

-   If the hypothesis part is always false then the assertion is a tautology.
+   If the hypothesis part is always false then the implication must always be true, so the assertion is a tautology.

    ```cvl
    rule testSanity{